VilleSynkkanen/Time-Tracker/README.md

 ## Known issues

--Saving when GUI is launched or tracking process is otherwise killed does not work due to Windows not supporting cross-process signals properly.
+- Saving when GUI is launched or tracking process is otherwise killed does not work due to Windows not supporting cross-process signals properly.
 This means that the last 5 minutes of tracked data is lost.